rezziemaven/bitwatch/README.md

 ### How to use collection:

 1. Set up a new environment for this collection by clicking the settings icon on the top right corner.
-2. Click 'Add' to add a new environment.
+2. Click `Add` to add a new environment.
-3. Enter 'bitwatch' for the environment name.
+3. Enter `bitwatch` for the environment name.
-4. Enter a variable name of 'url' with the value 'http://localhost:3000'.
+4. Enter a variable name of `url` with the value 'http://localhost:3000'.
-5. If not already selected, click the dropdown in the top right corner and select 'bitwatch'.
+5. If not already selected, click the dropdown in the top right corner and select `bitwatch`.
 6. Start sending requests!
-Just make sure that the backend is up and running (if you haven't, enter the command 'npm run dev').
+Just make sure that the backend is up and running (if you haven't, enter the command `npm run dev`).

 ### Endpoints

 This server uses two endpoints:

-`/products:` Gets names of all shared cryptocurrency products across the BTX, BNB and BFX exchanges.
+- `/products:` Gets names of all shared cryptocurrency products across the BTX, BNB and BFX exchanges.
-`/products/PRODUCT/prices`: Gets price for desired cryptocurrency product.
-Replace `PRODUCT` with your desired product, eg. 'BTC-BAT'.
+- `/products/PRODUCT/prices`: Gets price for desired cryptocurrency product.
+Replace `PRODUCT` with your desired product, eg. `BTC-BAT`.

 # Tech Stack